engswee/flashpipe/docs/flashpipe-cli.md

 ### 5. sync apim
 This command is used to sync API Management artifacts between a tenant and a Git repository.
 It will compare any differences (new, deleted, changed) in files between tenant and the Git repository before synchronising them.
+- dependent artifacts of the API Proxy are included like API Provider, Key Value Maps

 #### Usage
 ```bash